plone/Products.CMFEditions/doc/old-changelog.rst

 - At save time a version aware reference to the parent node is saved also.
-Without it would be very ineffective or even impossible to find out the parents which potentially would prevent adding usefull features like retrieving the a whole site from one object in the tree. [gregweb]
+Without it would be very ineffective or even impossible to find out the parents which potentially would prevent adding useful features like retrieving the a whole site from one object in the tree. [gregweb]